Chiral higher-spin symmetry of the celestial twistor sphere: Higher-spin correlation functions and form factors

-This stems from the fact that the classical OPE between higher-spin currents contain only simple poles.
-Nevertheless, it is possible to derive gravity amplitudes using twistor framework, see e.g. \cite{Hodges:2012ym}.
+This stems from the fact that the classical OPE between higher-spin currents contain only simple poles, and the fields we used to construct $\ca$ via Koszul duality are chiral field representations \cite{Krasnov:2021nsq,Adamo:2022lah}.\footnote{Note, however, that it is possible to derive gravity amplitudes using twistor framework, see e.g. \cite{Hodges:2012ym}.}

+\paragraph{Comment on higher-derivative interactions.} Note that the above computation of form factors is mainly sensible for Yang-Mills-like interacting theories, since the classical OPE \eqref{eq:full-tree-OPE} can be viewed as the holomorphic collinear limit of the higher-spin soft factors for numerous chiral higher-spin theories \cite{Tran:2022amg}.
+As a result, in reconstructing the tree-level amplitudes from these soft factors, one may need to adjust the Wick contraction rule by including some factors of $\frac{\langle \alpha \,i\rangle}{\langle j\,\alpha\rangle}$ where $\alpha$ are some reference spinors, see \cite{Boucher-Veronneau:2011rwd}.

+Although this argument may also apply to loop level, the results of Theorem \ref{thm:quantum-associative} and \ref{thm:quantum-HS} do, in fact, remove this possibility.
+Therefore, we only need to worry about higher-derivative interactions at classical level, which was in agreement with the finding of \cite{Ball:2021tmb}.
+In what follows, we will simply ignore the case of higher-derivative interactions and leave the investigation for a future work.

-\paragraph{4-point functions.} Let us now bootstrap the above results to higher-point correlation functions to check whether there can be actually non-trivial higher-spin amplitudes with complex kinematics, as having been seen previously in the case of HS-YM \cite{Adamo:2022lah}.
-Following the strategy outlined in \cite{Costello:2022wso}, we start to do Wick contractions with the closest neighbors, say $\tJ_{i-1}$ and $\tJ_{i+1}$, of $\tJ_i$ in the string $\langle \tJ_1\ldots \tJ_n\rangle$.
-This is possible due to the fact that we are computing color-ordered amplitudes.
-Consider
+\paragraph{4-point functions.} Let us now bootstrap higher-point correlation functions to check whether there can be actually non-trivial higher-spin amplitudes with complex kinematics, as having been seen previously in the case of HS-YM \cite{Adamo:2022lah}.
+Following the strategy outlined in \cite{Costello:2022wso}, we start to do Wick contractions with the closest neighbors, say $\tJ_{i-1}$ and $\tJ_{i+1}$, of $\tJ_i$ in the string of operators $\langle \tJ_1\ldots \tJ_n\rangle$.
+For instance,